tristaaa/lcproblems/README.md

  - medium
  - Given a matrix consists of 0 and 1, find the distance of the nearest 0 for each cell.
  - The distance between two adjacent cells is 1.
+ - Note:
+    - The number of elements of the given matrix will not exceed 10,000.
+    - There are at least one 0 in the given matrix.
+    - The cells are adjacent in only four directions: up, down, left and right.
  - **Example:**
     ```python
     Input: